 It is hard to believe that Labor Day is right around the corner.
 During these very different times, you can still throw an entertaining end of the summer party – just keep some specific safety measures in mind!

-If someone had told me in March that we would still be quarantining, social distancing, wearing masks, prepping for virtual school again, and restricting social outings come Labor Day, I would never have believed them.
+If someone had told me last year that we would still be quarantining, social distancing, wearing masks, and restricting social outings this year, I would never have believed them.
 In a time where no one has ever experienced or understood the impacts of a novel disease, I do not believe anyone was prepared for the impact this pandemic would have on our lives.

 Like the rest of the world, we have made some major changes to our lifestyle.
 Long gone are our date nights, large parties with friends, family get togethers, or meeting up with other couples for a fun night out of dinner and drinks.
 We have had to find different ways to socialize with others, while respecting and mitigating the risk of infection.

 For our family, maintaining social wellness during a pandemic means outdoor entertaining with small groups of friends or family in a socially distant setting.
-Over the past 6 months, we have mastered “COVID Entertaining” in order to create some sense of normalcy and continue interactions with friends and family.
+Over the last year and a half, we have mastered “COVID Entertaining” in order to create some sense of normalcy and continue interactions with friends and family.

 So today, I wanted to walk you through my perfectly safe and responsible pandemic Labor Day party.
 Let’s get started!